How to Start Doing Business with Constellation

 Upon receipt of the email with brochure, the Initial Contact will:

 - Review the information.
 NOTE: If your company size is not identified or if you company is a Large Business, no action will be taken.

 - If you company is a Small Business, the Initial Contact will:

-- Determine who within IES and Subs may have a use for the products or services.
+- Determine who within Constellation and Subs may have a use for the products or services.

-- Forward the information to the appropriate procurement personnel within IES and Subs and request a response and a comment.
+- Forward the information to the appropriate procurement personnel within Constellation and Subs and request a response and a comment.